sketchbuch/vsc-packages/README.md

 A VSC extension to list packages from package.json and search for and install packages.

-**This is a work-in-progress and has not been released yet.
-This project began so that I could learn how to make webviews for VSC extensions**
+**This is a work-in-progress and began so that I could learn how to make webviews for VSC extensions**

 ## Todo